-1. Alarm Fails To Sound

-- A. Check for obstructions in the alarm test line. - B. Clean the alarm-line strainer (if a water motor alarm is installed). - C. Make certain the alarm is free to operate. - D. Test the electrical circuit to the electric alarm (if utilized). - 2.
-False Trip - A. Check and test the electrical circuit to the Solenoid Valve (14B) - B. Check for Check for Malfunctioning EMR device. - 3.
+- 1. Alarm Fails To Sound - A. Check for obstructions in the alarm test line. - B. Clean the alarm-line strainer (if a water motor alarm is installed). - C. Make certain the alarm is free to operate. - D. Test the electrical circuit to the electric alarm (if utilized). - 2.
+False Trip - A. Check and test the electrical circuit to the Solenoid Valve (14B) - B. Check for Check for Malfunctioning EMR device. - C. Check and test the PORV activation (while the solenoid valve is energized) - 3.
 Leakage Through the Water Control Valve - A. Check for clogged priming strainer (4B). - B. Leaking control trim system. - C. Damaged Water Control valve internal elastomer or seat - 4.
-Water Control Valve Fail to Reset - A. The EMR Device is clogged or not reset properly - B. Check for clogged priming strainer (4A), the screen should be properly cleaned. - C. Closed priming valve (18B). - C. Check for Foreign object lodged between seal and valve seat. - D. Control Panel is not reset.
+Water Control Valve Fail to Reset - A. The EMR Device is clogged or not reset properly - Check for clogged priming strainer (4A), the screen should be properly cleaned. - C. Closed priming valve (18B). - D. Check for Foreign object lodged between seal and valve seat. - E. Control Panel is not reset.
 Check for Faulty circuits, using manufacturer instructions. - 5.
 Difficulty in Performance